-Exploring evolution at the cellular level
+Exploring evolution at the molecular and cellular level

-Our center is home to the NSF Biological Integration Institute for Mechanisms of Cellular Evolution
+Biological Integration Institute for Mechanisms of Cellular Evolution

 Michael Lynch researches mechanisms of evolution at the gene, genomic, cellular and phenotypic levels, giving special attention to the role of mutation, random genetic drift and recombination.
 He is a major force in promoting neutral theories to explain variation in genomic and gene-structural architecture based on the effects of population sizes in different lineages.
 He is a member of the U.S. National Academy of Sciences and a fellow of the American Academy of Arts and Sciences.